laurivosandi/puppet-butterknife/README.rst

 Introduction
 ------------

-The files under this ``files/`` folder are intended to be added to a LXC container that you're using as template for Butterknife deployment.
+The files under ``files/`` folder are intended to be added to a LXC container that you're using as template for Butterknife deployment.
-We've put significant effort into making the post-deploy and pre-release scripts usable for as many as possible scenarios, but improvements are very much welcome.
-Currently Ubuntu 14.04 i386 and amd64 based templates with legacy GRUB are supported.
 Incidently this is also a Puppet module and you can simply add following to your template declaration to produce Butterknife provisioning image compliant OS templates:

 .. code::

     include butterknife::template

+We've put significant effort into making the post-deploy and pre-release scripts usable for as many as possible scenarios, but improvements are very much welcome.
+Currently Ubuntu 14.04 i386 and amd64 based templates with legacy GRUB are supported.

 Template guidelines